jvgiordano/OSSMM-Version-1/docs/_pages/electronics-assembly.md

 <br>

-Now, solder the RA and LA connections using the two wires from the electronic case lid.
+Now, solder the RA and LA connections using the two wires from the electronics case lid.
 In this tutorial, we've used thicker yellow and blue wires for these connections.
 Either wire can connect to LA or RA as the assignment doesn't matter.
 Remember that these wires should exit from the top of the board (the side where the 3.5mm jack was removed).